Anglers Guide 2022-2023 - Public Notices

 - Keep your ATV in good repair, free of mud, oil and other harmful substances that could impair water quality

-Fish that are part of or support commercial, recreational, or Aboriginal fisheries are protected under Canada’s Fisheries Act.
+All fish are protected under Canada’s Fisheries Act.
 For further information, please contact (709)772-4140.
 If you notice an activity that may result in serious harm to fish, please contact the nearest DFO Detachment Office.

 Safe Boating Messages

 - Make sure your boat is suitable for the environment and conditions.
-Always be prepared.

 - Leave a sail plan with someone responsible; include details about where you are going and when you’ll be back.